LukasMurdock/cse-174/Lab08Walkthrough.md

 ---

 This lab is split into two submissions.
+Part 1 is the bulk of it.
+Part 2 is catching errors.

 I find it helps to break down what’s required into explicit steps.
 So let‘s do that first.